Iterated Population Based Training with Task-Agnostic Restarts: Hyperparameters

 \paragraph{Stagnation detection} The parameters for restart detection used in the experiments were set to $t_\mathrm{patience} = 3$ and $t_\mathrm{interval} = 15$.
 These values were chosen based on visual inspection of performance traces during preliminary experiments.
 While $t_\mathrm{interval}$ was not varied, values of $2$, $3$, and $4$ were tested for $t_\mathrm{patience}$ using an early version of the algorithm on CIFAR-10/100 and Brax Humanoid tasks.
 The setting $t_\mathrm{patience} = 3$ yielded the highest IQM.

 \paragraph{Initial step size} In the experiments, the initial step size is set to 1\% of the budget.
-We additionally experiment with settings of 0.5\% and 3\%, results are shown in an ablation study in \Cref{fig:step_size_ablation} (not included in the main text due to space constraints).
+We additionally experiment with settings of 0.5\% and 3\%, results are shown in an ablation study in \Cref{fig:step_size_ablation}.
 It can be observed that reducing the step size to 0.5\% leads to only a slight decrease in IQM, as IPBT can increase the step size when needed.
 Starting with a larger step size of 3\% reduces performance more, as IPBT is not designed to decrease the step size and larger steps lead to faster budget exhaustion.

 \paragraph{Strategy of step size increase} The step size is doubled on each restart.
-We additionally tried increasing it linearly, with the results reported in the ablation study in the main text.
+We additionally tried increasing it linearly, reporting the results in the ablation study in the main text.

 All preliminary experiments were run with seeds distinct from those used for the ablation studies and the main experiments.